I want to thank you for the information provided on your website. As a litigation lawyer, I have referred to this information more than once.

 (c) A director or officer is not liable for a debt of the corporation if the director or officer shows that the debt was created or incurred:

-(1) over the director´s objection; or
+(1) over the director’s objection; or

-(d) If a corporation´s charter or certificate of authority and its corporate privileges are forfeited and revived under this chapter, the liability under this section of a director or officer of the corporation is not affected by the revival of the charter or certificate and the corporate privileges.
+(d) If a corporation’s charter or certificate of authority and its corporate privileges are forfeited and revived under this chapter, the liability under this section of a director or officer of the corporation is not affected by the revival of the charter or certificate and the corporate privileges.

-(2) without the director´s knowledge and that the exercise of reasonable diligence to become acquainted with the affairs of the corporation would not have revealed the intention to create the debt.
+(2) without the director’s knowledge and that the exercise of reasonable diligence to become acquainted with the affairs of the corporation would not have revealed the intention to create the debt.

-The law applicable to LLC´s in this area continues to evolve at the level of the courts.
-In particular, the Tryco< case, which is currently on appeal to the Texas Supreme Court, may be influential.
+The law applicable to LLCs in this area continues to evolve at the level of the courts.
+In particular, the Tryco case, on appeal to the Texas Supreme Court, may be influential.
 The safest practice is to establish and maintain an LLC with thorough and ongoing documentation.
 It is also sound business practice to periodically document the activities and events affecting one’s company.

 Information in this article is proved for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is expressly retained in writing to do so.

 Copyright ©2013 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his web site http://www.LoneStarLandLaw.com.
+More information is available at his website, http://www.LoneStarLandLaw.com.